 Region: Pennsylvania

-History The Malaga Inn was founded in 1862 as twin town homes for the Goldsmith and Frohlichstein families.
+The Malaga Inn was founded in 1862 as twin town homes for the Goldsmith and Frohlichstein families.
 These homes were given to two sisters as wedding gifts.
-They endured
+They endured the

 Region: Alabama

-History Hampton Lillibridge built his home between 1796 and 1799, modeling it after typical houses of that period.
-In 1801 Lillibridge died of yellow fever, leaving the property to his
+Hampton Lillibridge built his home between 1796 and 1799, modeling it after typical houses of that period.
+In 1801 Lillibridge died of yellow fever, leaving the property to his widow

 Region: Georgia